 It’s a constant question I’m asked by clients and potential clients – what kind of conversion rate do you see from social media?
-Typically, this question is asked in reference to Facebook advertising or as a comparison to Google AdWords.
+Typically, this question is asked in reference to Facebook advertising or as a comparison to Google Ads.
 Unfortunately, there is no easy answer to this question.
 Variables that come into play when talking about marketing success are as diverse and numerous as personality traits among your customers.
-Personally, I like social media as a branding, identity, and customer service tool, rather than pure lead generation or sales, though there are certainly industries where that can be successful, so to me, the conversion rate is almost moot.
+Personally, I like social media as a branding, identity, and customer service tool, rather than pure lead generation or sales, though there are certainly industries where that can be successful.
+So for those goals, the conversion rate is almost moot.
 I’ve talked a bit in the past about social media return on investment or a return on marketing objectives, but today I really want to look at social customer service and the impact that it can have on your brand.

 Social media is both social and media.
 It’s easy to forget that it is, by and large, a media device because it’s shrouded in the guise of social networking, connections between friends and those intangible friends of ours – brands.
 But brands and small businesses are able to use it as a tool to inform, serve and connect with their customers on a daily basis as a media device in a less expensive, simpler fashion than any other form of advertising.
 The beauty of social media for the customer is that it is a totally transparent form of communication – there are no barriers to entry, no mechanisms for hiding angry or dissatisfied customers.
 Companies can and should use their social media platforms as a way to demonstrate their devotion to their customers, their drive to help, to serve, and to be a part of their users’ lives.
 This creates a tactile form of brand loyalty and brings it to a wider audience than has been available ever before.

 - Sharing content with users – both the positive and negative – fosters authenticity and genuineness.

 - Solving customer problems creates loyalty and authority.